Protecting the Future of Information: LOCO Coding With Error Detection for DNA Data Storage: Bridging and Error Detection

 \item Since the check-sum of the first codeword is $1+1+2+3+2+1+3+2+3 \text{ } \,(\mathrm{mod}\,4)=2$ and the middle bridging symbol is $C$, corresponding to $3$. \item Given that $b_{18}=0$ in the binary message stream, the first bridging symbol between $TTGCGTCG\mathbf{C}$ and the check-sum symbol $C$ is $A$ (which is the letter having the lowest lexicographic index in $\{A,T,G\}$). \item Similarly, given that $b_{19}=1$ in the message stream, the third bridging symbol between $\mathbf{A}GCCAACTT$ and the check-sum symbol $C$ is $G$ (which is the letter having the highest lexicographic index in $\{T,G\}$). \item By computing the check-sum of the second codeword and using $b_{37}b_{38}$, the last $3$ coded symbols become $CAC$. \end{itemize} Hence, the given binary message stream is encoded as $TTGCGTCGC\mathbf{ACG}AGCCAACTT\mathbf{CAC}$.
 Note that if we drop $b_{19}$ and $b_{38}$ from the message stream above and adopt Bridging Scheme~II-B, the resulting $36$-bit message stream is encoded as $TTGCGTCGC\mathbf{AGT}AGCCAACTT\mathbf{GCT}$. \end{example}

-We finally verify the error detection property for Bridging Scheme~II-A. If the written $\mathbf{c}_1$ has a single substitution error (or if an error occurs on the check-sum symbol itself), then $\mathbf{c}_1$ and the check-sum $\Lambda_3$ will be inconsistent, and in this case, the error is detected.
+{\begin{remark} Note that if the written $\mathbf{c}_1$ has a single substitution error (or if an error occurs on the check-sum symbol itself), then $\mathbf{c}_1$ and the check-sum $\Lambda_3$ will be inconsistent, and in this case, the error is detected.
 Similarly, in case there is an error at the first or the third bridging symbol, $\Lambda_4$ or $\Lambda_5$, it is again detected since the check-sum $\Lambda_3$ is computed by taking the extra information (two message stream bits) encoded in these bridging symbols into account.
+This verifies the error detection property for Bridging Scheme~II-A. \end{remark} }

 \begin{remark} Note that the bridging letters $\Lambda_4$ and $\Lambda_5$ are used to separate the check-sum symbol from the codewords in order for forbidden patterns not to show up at the transition.
 However, one symbol is the minimum we can allocate for the check-sum given the run-length constraint.
 In the next subsection, we show how using more symbols for the check-sum can reduce the probability of not detecting errors. \end{remark}